 This article was created in response to a support issue logged with K2.
 The content may include typographical errors and may be revised at any time without notice.
 This article is not considered official documentation for K2 software and is provided "as is" with no warranties.

 This happens when you create a To Date or To DateTime conversion function in an expression.
-We can understand that this is needed to do a "To UTC" conversion based on the server date time, but the problem is that these calls are all made one after another, and there is no real way to change that.
+This is needed to do a "To UTC" conversion based on the server date time, but the problem is that these calls are all made one after another, and there is no real way to change that.

 In the environment we lose in total about 1.5 seconds on these Date conversion functions - this works out to about 30% of the total form load time.
 There is a way that this can be improved so that the calls can be made concurrently to not lose so much time.